Moira Dunbar: Publications

-In 1956 Dunbar co-authored Arctic Canada from the Air with RCAF Wing Commander and navigator Keith Greenaway, the first ever comprehensive aerial examination of the Arctic geography by a civilian.
+In 1956, Dunbar co-authored Arctic Canada from the Air with RCAF Wing Commander and navigator Keith Greenaway.
+It was the first comprehensive aerial examination of Arctic geography by a civilian.
 She has also authored papers on radar remote sensing for sea-ice studies (1975), and as a proponent of winter navigation in the Gulf of St Lawrence, she and others worked to standardize sea-ice terminology (1965).